/Online Arbitrage: Getting Started for New Amazon Sellers

 • Streamlined logistics – Products ship directly to you or prep centers

-• Strong profit margins – Strategic sourcing yields significant returns
+• Strong margins – Strategic sourcing yields significant returns

 Potential Challenges: